 Types of surfactants

-These are very strong and are by far the most common type of surfactant or cleaning chemical.
-They are used in just about everything you come into contact with and are specifically designed to clean grease and dirt from any surface, including your skin and hair.
+They are used in almost everything you come into contact with and are specifically designed to clean grease and dirt from any surface, including your skin and hair.

 These are commonly used in fabric conditioners and hair products.

-These surfactants are often used in heavy thick creams, such as hand or body creams.
-Fatty acid alcohols such as cetearyl alcohol or stearyl alcohol are the simplest non-ionic surfactants; these are useful where lots of lather is not really necessary, such as for use in dishwashers and front loading washing machines.
+Fatty acid alcohols such as Cetearyl alcohol or stearyl alcohol are the simplest non-ionic surfactants; these are useful where lots of lather is not necessary, such as for dishwashers and front-loading washing machines.

-Follow the link, to learn more about the role surfactants have in bath and body formulas.
+Follow the link to learn more about surfactants’ role in bath and body formulas.